Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Heuristic approaches

 \section{Heuristic approaches}

 In this section, several heuristics are outlined for tackling the linear sketching problems described so far.
-The rationale is that oftentimes the problems posed in Sections~\ref{sec_forward}~and~\ref{sec_backward} can be intractable, \blue{ill-conditioned}, or, just too computationally expensive even if carried out off line.
+The rationale is that oftentimes the problems posed in Section~\ref{sec_forward} can be intractable, ill-conditioned, or, just too computationally expensive even if carried out off line.
 In fact, the optimal solution $\bbC^{\ast}$ to \eqref{eqn_prob1_forward} or \eqref{eqn_prob1_backward_x} can be obtained by evaluating the objective function in each one of the $\binom{n}{p}$ possible solutions.
 Table \ref{table_computational-complexity} lists the complexity of each of the proposed methods.
-Additionally, the time (in seconds) taken to run the simulation related to Fig.~\ref{fig_digits} is also included in the table for comparison.
-In all cases, after obtaining $\bbC^{\ast}$, forming the optimal value of $\bbH_{s}^{\ast}$ entails $O(mnp+p^3)$ operations, see \eqref{eqn_H2_noisy_forward} and \eqref{eqn_H2_noisy_backward_x}.
+Additionally, the time (in seconds) taken to run the simulation related to Figure~\ref{fig_digits} is also included in the table for comparison.
+In all cases, after obtaining $\bbC^{\ast}$, forming the optimal value of $\bbH_{s}^{\ast}$ in \eqref{eqn_H2_noisy_forward} entails $O(mnp+p^3)$ operations.

-\subsection{Convex relaxation \blue{(SDP)}}
+\subsection{Convex relaxation (SDP)}